Development approvals for solar

 Approval is generally not required in the following cases:

-- The solar system does not protrude more than 0.5m from the point of attachment and is not attached to the ground, and
+- The solar system does not protrude more than 0.5m from the point of attachment and is not attached to the ground.

-If your proposed solar installation meets all the requirements, you can go ahead with installation.
-You don't need Council approval.
-For details of all requirements, please refer to clause 39(3) of the State Environmental Planning Policy (Infrastructure).
+If your proposed solar installation meets these requirements, you can go ahead with installation - you don't need Council approval.
+For details of all requirements, please refer to Section 2.41(3) of State Environmental Planning Policy (Transport and Infrastructure) 2021.

-If your installation doesn’t meet these requirements, you may need to lodge a Development Application (DA) .
+If your installation doesn’t meet these requirements, you may need to lodge a Development Application (DA) with Council.
 To check if you need a DA, read on.

 A standard sized solar installation for inner west households is usually 3 to 6kW.
 Larger systems are likely to be relevant to businesses, schools and other non-residential properties.

-Proceed to How to apply if you need development approval, below.
+How to apply if you need development approval

 If your property is a listed Heritage Item or within a Heritage Conservation Area